How Sugar Feeds Cancer Growth

 This means relying on healthy fats as the primary source of calories and only moderate amounts of clean protein.
 Overconsumption of protein can become gluconeogenic, meaning the body begins to convert proteins into glucose.

 Cancer cells have an abnormally high number of insulin receptors and extremely upregulated glucose metabolism.
 This means that depending on the severity of your cancer development, cancer cells are stealing sugar that should be going to your healthy cells.
+This means sugar feeds cancer at the expense of the rest of your healthy cells while ketones provide an interesting shift in the opposite direction.

 While removing sugars and carbs is a great first step, it can be equally as important to implement a ketogenic diet.
 This is where you train your healthy cells to burn ketones, made from fat, as energy instead of glucose.